estatewatch/11ty-estatewatch/src/estates/havelock.md

 {% picture "src/images/havelockgla.png", "alt text" %}

-Phase 1 of the scheme is underway and nearing completion.
+Phase 1 of the scheme is complete and phase 2 is underway and nearing completion.
 Homes are being marketed for sale in anticipation by Catalyst at [www.southallvillage.co.uk](http://www.southallvillage.co.uk).

 In April 2019, Ealing Council [announced](https://www.ealing.gov.uk/info/201104/housing_regeneration/374/havelock_estate/3) that it had written to all residents advising that a review of the scheme would take place.